-Block 9950 identification code requests the Command List Error/Status Table for a single port from the module for the 99 user configurable commands.
+Block 9950 identification code requests the Command List Error Table for a single port from the module for the 100 user configurable commands.
 The following table describes the format of this block.

 Word Offset in Block Data Field(s) Description 0 Block ID This field contains the value of 9950 identifying the block type to the module.
 1 Port Number This field contains the port number to report in the response block.
 Valid values are 0 to 3 for ports 0 to 3 on the module.
 2 Number of Commands to report This field contains the number of commands to report in the response message.
-The value has a range of 1 to 50.
-This number must not be greater that the "command count" value configured in the configuration file.
+The value has a range of 1 to 100.
 3 Start Index of First Command This parameter sets the index in the command list where to start.
 The first command in the list has a value of 0.
 The last index in the list has a value of MaxCommands - 1.
-4 to 63 Spare Not Used
+4 to 247 Spare Not Used

-Response to a block 9950 request: The module will respond to a valid request with a block containing the requested error information.
-The format for the block is shown in the following example:
+The module responds to a valid request with a block containing the requested error information.
+The following table describes the format of this block.

-Word Offset in Block Data Field(s) Description 0 Block ID This field contains the value of 9950 identifying the block type to the PLC.
-1 Block ID This is the next block requested by the module.
+Word Offset in Block Data Field(s) Description 0 Reserved Reserved (0) 1 Block ID This is the next block requested by the module.
 2 Port Number This field contains the port number (0 to 3) corresponding to the data contained in the block.
 3 Number of Commands reported This field contains the number of commands contained in the block that must be processed by the PLC.
-This field will have a value of 1 to 50.
+This field will have a value of 1 to 100.
 4 Start Index of First Command This field contains the index in the command list for the first value in the file.
-This field will have a value of 1 to MaxCommands-1.
-5 to 54 Command List Errors Each word of this area contains the last error value recorded for the command.
+This field will have a value of 0 to MaxCommands-1.
+5 to 104 Command List Errors Each word of this area contains the last error value recorded for the command.
 The command index of the first value (offset 4) is specified in word 3 of the request block.
 The number of valid command errors in the block is set in word 3 of the block.
 Refer to the command error list to interpret the error codes reported.
-55 to 63 Spare Not Used
+105 to 248 Spare Not Used 249 Block ID This field contains the value of 9950 identifying the block type to the PLC.